EIS-Bonn/MAT-Label-Onto/README.md

 # MAT-Label-Onto
-This repository host the development of the MAT-Label Ontology
+This repository hosts the development of the MAT-Label Ontology